GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

 Now it is time to take the **transformed query** created in the previous steps and search for relevant movies (and their data) in the vector database.

 We're building a **Retriever** that's integrated into a **Flow**.
 A *working* retriever takes a user query, transforms it into a vector embedding, and instructs our vector database to search for relevant documents.
 This process is entirely code-driven and doesn't involve any prompts.
 We embed the *Retriever* within its own *Flow* (like we did with the prompts in earlier exercises) to create a modular and reusable component for our AI workflow.
 This allows us to organize the retrieval process, provide context to the retriever, and add flexibility in how we handle the retrieved documents.
 It also improves the testability of our application by allowing us to test the retrieval process independently.
-The retriver defined in our code is just a skeleton and doesn't perform any embedding creation or searches on the postgres db.
+The retriver defined in our code is just a skeleton and doesn't perform any embedding creation or searches on the Postgres db.
 You will be implementing the necessary functionality to do that in this challenge.
 The *finished* retriever flow should return a list of documents that are relevant to the user's query.

 The retriever also doesn't interact with a LLM.
 Instead it will work with an embedding model to generate a vector representation of the query.